The ex-Soviet Republic of Tajikistan is a truly wild country that you don’t want to miss in your Silk Road journey.

 How to get a visa for visiting Tajikistan

-Most likely, you can get an e-visa – Most nationalities can apply for an e-visa through the official portal, valid for any port of entry.
+And you can apply through the official portal, also valid for any port of entry.

 Travel Insurance for Tajikistan